hjdhjd/homebridge-ratgdo/esphome/README.md

 >   * You should be familiar and comfortable with the command line and modifying configuration files.

 > [!TIP]
-> If you would like to tailor your experience a bit further, you can choose to use the [hombridge-ratgdo ESPHome YAML configuration file](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) and use it to create a more customized Ratgdo ESPHome firmware.
+> If you would like to tailor your experience a bit further, you can choose to use the [hombridge-ratgdo ESPHome YAML configuration for v2.5-based Ratgdo devices](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo.yaml) or the [hombridge-ratgdo ESPHome YAML configuration for ESP32 Ratgdo devices](https://github.com/hjdhjd/homebridge-ratgdo/blob/main/esphome/homebridge-ratgdo32.yaml) and use it to create a more customized Ratgdo ESPHome firmware.
 Using this firmware allows you to do the following things for those using Ratgdo hardware revision 2.5 or beyond:
 >
 >   * The ability to customize the name (and friendly name) of the Ratgdo device.
 Though cosmetic, it can be helpful when you have multiple Ratgdo devices.
 >   * Use SNTP to set the time on the Ratgdo device.
 Not strictly necessary, but good hygeine.